Visit These 9 Creepy Ghost Towns In Iowa At Your Own Risk

 Dublin, Iowa is another town delegated to nothing but memories.
 The town once had quite a downtown area, with a blacksmith, post office, and lots more places you'd come to expect from an old town.
 Nowadays, it's quiet here.

-Know of any more ghost towns in Iowa?
+I think packing up the car and heading out on a road trip to visit some of these ghost towns in Iowa would be an awesome way to spend a weekend.
+Know of any more Iowa ghost towns?
 Have any pictures you would like to share with us?
 Let us know in the comments section!